Catch 22: The Alchemy of Regeneration

 The trustees agreed to suspend operations on the 1st of Jan 2004 if the lawyers failed to secure a stay on legal proceedings.
 This was not successful.

-As Public Life of course.
+Perversely as Public Life of course.

 Hal Foster, Compulsive Beauty, MIT Press 1993